wilsonmar/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

 <a id="Wallpaperz"></a>

 ## Desktop Wallpaper Pictures #

+The default desktop image on High Sierra is of Maroon Bells, Colorado.
+It's one of the most photographed destinations in America, located just outside Aspen in the Rocky Mountains.

 Wallpaper images that come with OS X are of Retina resolution:
 <strong>5120x2880</strong>.
 Really big.